lukasoppermann/html5sortable/README.md

 This is a fork of the original html5sortable project with [various patches added from the community](#differences-from-the-original-version).

+Work is preventing me to give this attention at the moment so if you'd like to help comantain drop me a line.

 #Features
 --------
 * Less than 1KB (minified and gzipped).